-averaging more than 40 feet above mean low water.
+From its source to a point about 150 miles below Selma, Alabama, the banks of the Alabama River are comparatively high, averaging more than 40 feet above mean low water.
 The width between banks in this reach varies from 500 to 1,000 feet.
-Below this point the banks become lower until, at the mouth of them over 100 feet high.
-The Alabama River at Dixie Landing, Alabama, is shown in Figure 2-
+Below this point the banks become lower until, at the mouth of the river, they are less than 10 feet high.
+There are numerous bluffs along the river, some of them over 100 feet high.
+The Alabama River at Dixie Landing, Alabama, is shown in Figure 2-14.